Scrapping councils 'may save £28m a year'

 Other savings would come through reducing the number of HR, customer services and finance teams, and reducing the number of IT and utilities contracts and transport costs.

-The Conservative leaders of West Somerset and Taunton Deane said they were prepared to discuss the idea, while the Liberal Democrat leader of South Somerset described the news as "a bombshell" and said "none of us [district council leaders] want to go down this route but we have to put the people or Somerset first".
+The Conservative leaders of West Somerset and Taunton Deane said they were prepared to discuss the idea, while the Liberal Democrat leader of South Somerset described the news as "a bombshell" and said "none of us [district council leaders] want to go down this route but we have to put the people of Somerset first".

+Independent county councillor, Mike Rigby, said he was pleased with the plan and "had been calling for this for years".

-Independent county councillor, Mike Rigby, said: "It's going to require some turkeys to vote for Christmas so it's not in the bag yet, though I suspect the momentum will become irresistible."
+"It's going to require some turkeys to vote for Christmas so it's not in the bag yet, though I suspect the momentum will become irresistible," he added.

-There were protests outside Parliament in London in 2007 when the Liberal Democrats made a similar proposal.
+There were protests outside parliament in London in 2007 when the Liberal Democrats made a similar proposal.